 Also, if you are putting things such as knives in your checked bags please do the same so that they cannot end up poking through your luggage and injuring a baggage handler.

-Sharp Object Rules
+TSA Sharp Objects Rules

-Can you take tweezers in hand luggage?
+Can you take tweezers in a carry on bag?

 This is obviously good news if you need to pluck your eyebrows while on the flight.
 You can of course pack them in your checked bags for use at your destination.

 This only applies to the sort of tweezers you would use for cosmetic purposes.
 Large tweezers, those that are 12 inches long or more, and used in kitchens for picking up food etc would not be permitted in carry on baggage.

 Oddly, many people seem to be under the impression that tweezers are banned from airplanes but this is untrue.

 Any kind of scissors are allowed on board with you in the cabin as long as the blades are less than 4 inches (6cm) long from the pivot point to the tip of the blade.